niuers/AlwaysLearning/Machine Learning/Feature Engineering.md

 1. HYPOTHESIS TESTING FOR COLLOCATION EXTRACTION
 The key idea is to ask whether two words appear together more often than they would by chance.
 Hypothesis testing is a way to boil noisy data down to “yes” or “no” answers.
 It involves modeling the data as samples drawn from random distributions.

-## CHUNKING AND PART-OF-SPEECH TAGGING
+### CHUNKING AND PART-OF-SPEECH TAGGING
-* Chunking is a bit more sophisticated than finding n-grams, in that it forms sequences of tokens based on parts of speech, using rule-based models.
+* To generate longer phrases, there are other methods such as chunking or combining with part-of-speech (PoS) tagging.Chunking is a bit more sophisticated than finding n-grams, in that it forms sequences of tokens based on parts of speech, using rule-based models.